 Here is a recent Australian Financial Review article which provides some more stats on the global law firms: “Law firms buoyed by revenue spikes despite turbulence”.
 It’s interesting to see that many of these top tier firms are dwarfed by the large international firms.

 This is a relatively recent categorisation, and highlights the fact that some of the mid tiers are seriously outperforming the rest.
 These “upper” mid tier firms attract the same clients and work as the top tiers (and sometimes even better work) – the only real difference is that they are usually not full service firms.

 The upper mid tier law firms are commonly cited as Gilbert + Tobin and Corrs Westgarth Chambers.

 In my experience, these firms are relatively largish firms, usually operate in a few different cities, and simply have a great brand.
 A few examples are Hall & Wilcox, Maddocks, Landers & Rogers, Holding Redlich and Arnold Block Liebler.

 You can find a more comprehensive list in our post here.

 Australia is home to some very large international law firms.
 While these might be much larger (in terms of revenue and lawyer number) than the top tier firms, they don’t pull in the same kind of work in Australia (but might do so overseas).

-NortonRose, Baker & McKenzie, DLA Piper, K & L Gates.
+This category includes NortonRose, Baker & McKenzie, DLA Piper and K & L Gates.

 Boutique law firms